maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 - export/encode: convert a `maxGraph` object to an XML string
 - import/decode: convert an XML string to a `maxGraph` object

-The serialization/deserialization process is based on `Codec` classes that maps the maxGraph objects to XML nodes and attributes.
+The serialization/deserialization process is based on `Codec` classes that map the maxGraph objects to XML nodes and attributes.
 The codecs are registered with `CodecRegistry` to let `maxGraph` know how to map a class to its related `Codec`.